Polysorb MP: detailed instructions for use. How to take Polysorb, principle of action and indications

 12.0

-1 teaspoon of Polysorb MP "with top" contains 1 g of the drug, 1 tbsp. spoon "with top" - 3 g.
+1 teaspoon of Polysorb MP “with top” contains 1 g of the drug, 1 tbsp. topped spoon - 3 g.

 The drug is taken orally only in the form of an aqueous suspension.
 To obtain a suspension, the required amount of Polysorb MP is thoroughly mixed in 1/4-1/2 cup of water.

-The drug is taken 1 hour before meals or other medications.
-Before each dose, it is recommended to prepare a fresh suspension.
+The drug is taken 1 hour before meals or taking other medications.
+It is recommended to prepare a fresh suspension before each dose.

-For food allergies, the drug should be taken immediately before or during a meal.
+In case of food allergies, the drug should be taken immediately before or during meals.

 The duration of treatment depends on the diagnosis and severity of the disease.
-The course of treatment for acute intoxication is 3-5 days; with allergic diseases and chronic intoxications - up to 10-14 days.
-After 2-3 weeks it is possible to repeat the course of treatment.
+The course of treatment for acute intoxication is 3-5 days; for allergic diseases and chronic intoxications - up to 10-14 days.
+After 2-3 weeks, the course of treatment can be repeated.

-Features of the use of Polysorb MP in various diseases and conditions
+Features of the use of Polysorb MP for various diseases and conditions

-In case of food poisoning and acute poisoning, it is recommended to start therapy with gastric lavage with a 0.5-1% suspension of Polisorb MP.
-In case of severe poisoning on the first day, gastric lavage is carried out through a probe every 4-6 hours, along with this, the drug is also given orally.
-The average single dose in adults is 100-150 mg/kg of the patient's body weight 2-3 times/day.
+In case of food poisoning and acute poisoning, it is recommended to start therapy with gastric lavage with a 0.5-1% suspension of Polysorb MP.
+In case of severe poisoning, gastric lavage is carried out through a tube every 4-6 hours on the first day, and the drug is also given orally.
+The average single dose in adults is 100-150 mg/kg of the patient’s body weight 2-3 times a day.

-In acute intestinal infections, treatment with Polysorb MP is recommended to begin in the first hours or days of the disease as part of complex therapy.
-On the first day, the daily dose of the drug is taken for 5 hours with an interval between doses of 1 hour.
-On the second day, the frequency of taking the drug is 4 times / day.
-The duration of treatment is 3-5 days.
+For acute intestinal infections, treatment with Polysorb MP is recommended to begin in the first hours or days of the disease as part of complex therapy.
+On the first day, the daily dose of the drug is taken over 5 hours with an interval of 1 hour between doses.
+On the second day, the frequency of taking the drug is 4 times a day.
+Duration of treatment is 3-5 days.

 In the treatment of viral hepatitis, Polysorb MP is used as a detoxifying agent in an average daily dose during the first 7-10 days of illness.

-In case of acute allergic reactions (drug or food), gastric lavage with 0.5-1% suspension of Polysorb MP is recommended.
-Further, the drug is prescribed in usual doses until the onset of a clinical effect.
+In case of acute allergic reactions (drug or food), gastric lavage with a 0.5-1% suspension of Polysorb MP is recommended.
+Next, the drug is prescribed in usual doses until the onset of clinical effect.

-In chronic food allergies, courses of Polysorb MP therapy lasting 7-15 days are recommended.
+For chronic food allergies, courses of treatment with Polysorb MP lasting 7-15 days are recommended.
 The drug is taken immediately before meals.
 Similar courses are prescribed for urticaria, Quincke's edema, eosinophilia, hay fever and other atopic diseases.

-In chronic renal failure (hyperazotemia), courses of treatment with Polysorb MP at a dose of 150-200 mg / kg / day are used for 25-30 days with a break of 2-3 weeks.
+For chronic renal failure (hyperazotemia), courses of treatment with Polysorb MP are used at a dose of 150-200 mg/kg/day for 25-30 days with a break of 2-3 weeks.

 Rarely: allergic reactions, constipation.